 How does the Schengen Area differ from the European Union?

 The Schengen Area and the EU are two different entities.
 The EU serves as an economic and political union that determines trade, agriculture, and regional development relations between the participating countries.

 The Schengen Area, on the other hand, allows people to move freely between the countries who have entered the Schengen Agreement.
-The EU consists of 28 member countries, while the Schengen Area includes 26 of those, with the UK and Ireland opting out.
-In addition to the 26 EU countries, four non-EU countries are also members of the Schengen Area: Iceland, Norway, Switzerland, and Liechtenstein, as well as the microstates of Monaco, Vatican City, and San Marino.
+The EU consists of 27 member countries, while the Schengen Area includes 22 of those.
+In addition to the 22 EU countries, four non-EU countries are also members of the Schengen Area: Iceland, Norway, Switzerland, and Liechtenstein, as well as the microstates of Monaco, Vatican City, and San Marino.